Ikpia/xandeum-node-explorer/README.md

 	- Auto-refresh with a countdown timer to next refresh.
 	- Light/dark theme toggle with smooth transitions.
 	- Subtle hover animations on cards and table rows.

-These elements are aimed at maximizing clarity, usability, and a “dashboard-quality” feel for the bounty reviewers.